 Waste oils must preferably be sent for regeneration or another recycling process that leads to an equivalent or better result than regeneration.

-In accordance with section 16 paragraph 3 of the AWG 2002, waste oils must be sent for regeneration or another recycling process that leads to an equivalent or better result for environmental protection than regeneration if
+Waste oils must be sent for regeneration or another recycling process that leads to an equivalent or better result for environmental protection than regeneration if

 - it is technically possible to produce a base oil from the waste oil and